Generative Adversarial Super-Resolution at the Edge with Knowledge Distillation: Experiments

-For all the considered methods we measure the CPU timings with the model format of the original implementation (PyTorch or TensorFlow) on a MacBook Pro with an Intel i5-8257U processor.
+For all the considered methods, we measure the CPU timings with the model format of the original implementation (PyTorch or TensorFlow) on a MacBook Pro with an Intel i5-8257U processor.
 The concept of real-time performance strongly depends on the downstream task.
-For robotic monitoring and teleoperation we consider 10 fps as the minimum real-time framerate, considering as over-real-time everything above 30 fps, that is the standard framerate for most commercial cameras.
-The proposed methodology clearly outperforms all the other methods in terms of inference speed and achieves real-time performance on CPU in almost all the testing conditions.
-It is worth noting that AGD is specifically designed to reduce latency for GAN-based SR and has fewer parameters than EdgeSRGAN, but still fails at achieving real-time without a GPU.
+For robotic monitoring and teleoperation, we consider 10 fps as the minimum real-time framerate, considering over-real-time everything above 30 fps, which is the standard framerate for most commercial cameras.
+The proposed methodology outperforms all the other methods in inference speed and achieves real-time performance on the CPU in almost all the testing conditions.
+It is worth noting that AGD is specifically designed to reduce latency for GAN-based SR and has fewer parameters than EdgeSRGAN, but it still fails at achieving real-time without a GPU.

 In addition, we report the framerate of the EdgeSRGAN int8-quantized models on an EdgeTPU Coral USB Accelerator.
-The proposed solution is the only compatible with such devices and allows reaching over-real-time performance for $(80\times60)$ input resolution.
+The proposed solution is the only one compatible with such devices and allows reaching over-real-time performance for $(80\times60)$ input resolution.
 It must be underlined how the $\times 8$ models with $(160\times120)$ input resolution cannot target the EdgeTPU device due to memory limitations.

-\subsection{Super-Resolution results}
+\subsection{Super-Resolution Results}

-To present quantitative results on image super-resolution we refer to content-oriented SR for models trained with content-based loss only and to visual-oriented SR for models trained with adversarial and perceptual losses.
-Content-based loss (mean absolute error or mean squared error) aims at maximizing PSNR and SSIM, while adversarial and perceptual losses aim at maximizing visual quality.
+To present quantitative results on image super-resolution, we refer to content-oriented SR for models trained with content-based loss only and visual-oriented SR for models trained with adversarial and perceptual losses.
+Content-based loss (mean absolute error or mean squared error) aims to maximize PSNR and SSIM, while adversarial and perceptual losses aim to maximize visual quality.
 We test EdgeSRGAN models on five benchmark datasets (Set5 \cite{bevilacqua2012low}, Set14 \cite{zeyde2010single}, BSD100 \cite{martin2001database}, Manga109 \cite{matsui2017sketch}, and Urban100 \cite{huang2015single}) measuring PSNR, SSIM, and LPIPS.
 We follow the standard procedure for SISR adopted in \cite{liang2021swinir}, where the metrics are computed on the luminance channel Y of the YCbCr converted images.
-Also, $S$ pixels are cropped from each border of the image, where $S$ is the model scale factor.
+Also, $S$ pixels are cropped from each image border, where $S$ is the model scale factor.